EXCLUSIVE-TPG explores $3 bln sale of specialty drugmaker Aptalis

 The private equity firm has been working with JPMorgan Chase & Co and Evercore Partners Inc to find a buyer for the Montreal-based drugmaker in a sale process that has been under way for several months, said the sources, who asked not to be named because the matter is confidential.

-A number of potential buyers thought TPG's asking price of more than $3 billion was high and decided not to bid; it remains unclear if there will be a deal, two of the sources said.
+A number of potential buyers, however, thought TPG's asking price of more than $3 billion was too high and decided not to bid, and it remains unclear if there will be a deal, two of the sources said.

-Indian drugmaker Sun Pharmaceutical Industries Ltd and Raleigh, North Carolina-based Salix Pharmaceuticals are among the companies that took a look but are no longer pursuing a deal, the two sources said.
+Raleigh, North Carolina-based Salix Pharmaceuticals and Indian drugmaker Sun Pharmaceutical Industries Ltd are among the companies that passed on bidding after taking a look, the sources said.

-Elan Corp and Forest Laboratories also considered bidding for Aptalis earlier this year before bowing out for different reasons, a third person familiar with the matter said.

-Elan was the subject of a hostile bid by Royalty Pharma and in July agreed to sell itself to U.S. drugmaker Perrigo Co for $8.6 billion.
-Forest announced in May that its long-time chief executive would retire at the end of the year.

-TPG may yet consider other options such as an initial public offering or a dividend recapitalization should a deal fail to materialize, the person added.

-Representatives for Aptalis, Sun Pharma and Forest Laboratories did not immediately respond to requests for comment.
-TPG, Elan, Salix, JPMorgan and Evercore declined to comment.
+Representatives for TPG, Aptalis and Sun Pharma did not immediately respond to requests for comment.
+Salix, JPMorgan and Evercore declined to comment.

-TPG, one of the most active private equity investors in healthcare, bought the drugmaker, formerly known as Axcan Pharma, for $1.3 billion in 2008 and merged it with Eurand Pharmaceuticals in 2011.
+TPG, one of the most active private equity investors in the healthcare space, bought the drugmaker, formerly known as Axcan Pharma, for $1.3 billion in 2008 and merged it with Eurand Pharmaceuticals in 2011.
 The combined company was renamed Aptalis.

 The specialty pharmaceutical company has a number of drugs that treat cystic fibrosis and gastrointestinal disorders and sells the products primarily in North America and Europe.

-In fiscal 2012, Aptalis was projected to have $615 million in revenue and $269 million in adjusted earnings before interest, tax, depreciation and amortization (EBITDA), according to its website.
+In the fiscal 2012 year, Aptalis was projected to have $615 million in revenues and $269 million in adjusted earnings before interest, tax, depreciation and amortization (EBITDA), according to its website.

 The exploration of a potential sale comes at a time when there has been a flurry of deals in the pharmaceutical space over the past few months.

-Among other deals, this year saw the announcement of Actavis Inc's $5 billion acquisition of Dublin-based Warner Chilcott Plc, as well as the $8.7 billion takeover of eye care company Bausch & Lomb Holdings by Valeant Pharmaceuticals International.
-(Reporting by Jessica Toonkel and Soyoung Kim in New York, additional reporting by Greg Roumeliotis in New York; Editing by John Wallace, Andrew Hay and Phil Berlowitz)
+In July, U.S. drugmaker Perrigo Co agreed to buy Ireland-based Elan Corp for $8.6 billion.
+Earlier this year also saw Actavis Inc's $5 billion acquisition of Dublin-based Warner Chilcott Plc, as well as the $8.7 billion takeover of eye care company Bausch & Lomb Holdings by Valeant Pharmaceuticals International.
+(Reporting by Jessica Toonkel and Soyoung Kim in New York; Editing by John Wallace and Andrew Hay)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan